From Microencapsulation to Global Strategies: A Multidimensional View of Dietary Supplement Production

 Supplement Personalization and AI

-More and more people are looking for supplements tailored to their individual needs.
-Instead of ready-made, universal preparations, customers want to receive a product tailored to their health profile, diet, lifestyle or even genetics.
-The development of technology makes this possible - there are DNA tests, intestinal microbiome tests, applications that track diet and health.
-On this basis, companies offer personalized supplement packages, often in the form of monthly sets of sachets or boxes with a daily portion.
-Algorithms and artificial intelligence help analyze customer data (test results, well-being surveys) and recommend a mixture of vitamins, minerals, herbs that is ideally suited to a given person..
-For example, someone with a confirmed MTHFR gene polymorphism can receive vitamin B9 in its active form (methylated folate) instead of regular folic acid.
-Someone else living in a climate with little sunlight will receive a package with a higher dose of vitamin D3, etc. Personalization goes hand in hand with the subscription model - the customer receives new sets every month, and AI can modify the formula based on reported well-being or changing needs (e.g. it will recommend different supplements in winter, others in summer).
+More and more people are seeking supplements tailored to their individual needs.
+Instead of ready-made, universal formulas, customers want a product tailored to their health profile, diet, lifestyle, and even genetics.
+Advances in technology make this possible – DNA tests, gut microbiome studies, and apps that track diet and health are available.
+Based on this, companies offer personalized supplement packages, often in the form of monthly sachets or boxes containing a daily dose.
+Algorithms and artificial intelligence help analyze customer data (test results, well-being surveys) and recommend a blend of vitamins, minerals, and herbs perfectly suited to the individual.
+For example, someone with a confirmed MTHFR gene polymorphism might receive vitamin B9 in its active form (methylated folate) instead of regular folic acid.
+Someone else, living in a climate with little sunlight, might receive a package with a higher dose of vitamin D3, and so on.
+Personalization goes hand in hand with the subscription model – customers receive new kits each month, and AI can modify the formula based on reported well-being or changing needs (e.g., recommending different supplements in winter, others in summer).
 This trend is particularly popular in the US and Western Europe.
-Companies are also investing in mobile applications that accompany supplementation - reminding about doses, tracking progress, and even integrating with wearable devices (fitness bands, smartwatches) to monitor health parameters.
-In the future, artificial intelligence can increasingly accurately predict which micronutrients a given person is lacking based on huge sets of data and research - which will further personalize nutritional recommendations.
+Companies are also investing in mobile apps that accompany supplementation – reminding about doses, tracking progress, and even integrating with wearable devices (fitness bands, smartwatches) to monitor health parameters.
+In the long run, AI can increasingly accurately predict which micronutrients a person is deficient in based on vast data sets and research – further personalizing nutritional recommendations.

 Natural and organic ingredients, adaptogens and postbiotics

 Postbiotics, on the other hand, are a new term that is starting to appear on labels.
 While probiotics are live bacteria, prebiotics are the fiber that provides food for them, postbiotics are beneficial metabolites produced by intestinal bacteria (or inactivated cells of these bacteria), which also have a positive effect on health.
 Examples of postbiotics include short-chain fatty acids (e.g. butyrate), fragments of bacterial cell walls, or fermentation products with anti-inflammatory effects.
 Scientists are discovering that sometimes dead bacteria or their extracts can modulate the immune system and bring benefits similar to live probiotics, but are more stable (they do not need to be kept alive).
 That is why manufacturers are experimenting with adding postbiotics to supplements aimed at gut health and immunity.
-Preparations containing, for example, neutralized cultures are already available Lactobacillus with documented effects on reducing symptoms of irritable bowel syndrome.
-This trend is part of a broader interest in the microbiome – awareness of the huge impact of intestinal flora on health translates into a boom not only in probiotics, but also synbiotics (a combination of pro- and prebiotics) and postbiotics.
-Manufacturers communicate a comprehensive approach: “feed your microbiome and benefit from its good by-products”.
-According to analyses, the segment of products supporting the health of the digestive system (including probiotics, prebiotics, postbiotics) will be one of the fastest growing in the coming years.
+Preparations containing, for example, neutralized cultures are already available Lactobacillus with documented effects on reducing the symptoms of irritable bowel syndrome.
+This trend is consistent with the broader interest in the microbiome – awareness of the enormous impact gut flora has on health is driving a boom not only in probiotics, but also in synbiotics (a combination of probiotics and prebiotics) and postbiotics.
+Manufacturers are promoting a comprehensive approach: "feed your microbiome and benefit from its beneficial byproducts."
+According to analyses, the segment of products supporting digestive health (including probiotics, prebiotics, and postbiotics) will be one of the fastest growing in the coming years.

 Biohacking and the Future of Supplementation

-More futuristic directions are also appearing on the horizon.
-Biohackers – people experimenting on themselves in order to optimize their bodies – are paving the way for the use of new substances and approaches.
-Thanks to them, peptides (short chains of amino acids that affect regeneration, sleep, muscle building), compounds supporting longevity (such as nicotinamide mononucleotide – NMN, nicotinamide riboside – NR, considered NAD+ precursors that delay cellular aging) are now available in the common supplement offer.), or senolytics (substances that are supposed to eliminate so-called zombie cells in the body).
-For now, many of these products are niche or sold as “research only” to bypass regulations, but growing interest may force the creation of safe supplement versions.
-We also see the integration of supplementation with health tracking techniques: apps or devices may suggest increasing the dose of magnesium when our sleep is poor quality, or replenishing electrolytes after an intense workout, based on data from sensors.
-Perhaps the future lies in smart supplements – e.g. a capsule with a sensor that recognizes the level of a substance in the blood and doses it accordingly (this is more of a science fiction vision, but technology is developing quickly).
+More futuristic directions are also emerging on the horizon.
+Biohackers—people who experiment on themselves to optimize their bodies—are pioneering the use of new substances and approaches.
+Thanks to them, peptides (short chains of amino acids that influence regeneration, sleep, and muscle building), compounds supporting longevity (such as nicotinamide mononucleotide (NMN) and nicotinamide riboside (NR), considered precursors of NAD+ that delay cellular aging), and senolytics (substances intended to eliminate so-called zombie cells in the body) are now available in the mainstream supplement market.
+Currently, many of these products are niche or marketed as "research-only," thus circumventing regulations, but growing interest may necessitate the development of safe supplement versions.
+We're also seeing the integration of supplementation with health tracking technologies: apps or devices might suggest increasing magnesium dosages when sleep is poor, or replenishing electrolytes after an intense workout, based on sensor data.
+Perhaps the future lies in intelligent supplements – for example, a capsule with a sensor that detects the level of a substance in the blood and doses it accordingly (this is more of a science fiction vision, but technology is developing rapidly).

 The direction of development of supplements will certainly be increasingly linked to personalized medicine and health prevention.
 Society is aging, so supplements supporting seniors (e.g. for joints, memory) will be in demand, as will products for children or pregnant women (where the highest quality and safety are required).
 We can also expect further penetration of nutritional trends - for example, the popularity of the keto diet has resulted in supplements with MCT oil and ketones, the fashion for running has increased demand for gels and supplements for runners, etc.